 Who should come to Mozambique?
 Anyone looking for a tropical island with miles of white sandy beaches and turquoise waters teeming with marine life.
 Scuba divers and fishermen will love Mozambique with some incredible offshore reefs teeming with marine life and some of the best deep-sea fishing in Africa.

 What is there to do in Mozambique?
-Depends on where you stay, but you have options for scuba diving and snorkelling, island visits, dhow trips, boating trips, sea-kayaking and village visits.
-On Bazaruto Island there is the option to go horse riding along the beach.
+Depends on where you stay, but you have options for scuba diving and snorkeling, island visits, dhow trips, boating trips, sea-kayaking, and village visits.
+On Bazaruto Island, there is the option to go horse riding along the beach.

 How do I get to Mozambique?
 Getting to Mozambique is fairly straightforward from South Africa with daily flights to both Vilanculos and Pemba from Johannesburg.
 From Nelspruit, there are flights direct to Vilanculos on certain days of the week.
 There are regular flights from Dar es Salaam and Nairobi to Pemba making the northern part of Mozambique accessible after your East African safari.

 Where to stay in Mozambique?
 There are a handful of Mozambique beach lodges that we love and are listed below.